 3-3 Law School Early Admission Program Hamline’s 3-3 program allows highly talented and motivated students to complete their undergraduate and law degrees in six years.
-Students may pursue a variety of paths to law school, including majors in: Business (General, BBA) Communication Studies Criminology and Criminal Justice Economics English Finance History Legal Studies Management Marketing Philosophy Political Science Psychology Religion Women's Studies Students wishing to pursue any 3-3 track should meet with a Legal Studies professor upon entrance to Hamline for assistance in planning their coursework.
+Students may pursue a variety of paths to law school, including majors in: Business, Bachelor of Business Administration (BBA) - All Concentrations Communication Studies Criminology and Criminal Justice Economics English History Legal Studies Philosophy Political Science Psychology Religion Women's Studies Students wishing to pursue any 3-3 track should meet with a Legal Studies professor upon entrance to Hamline for assistance in planning their coursework.
 No entry form or commitment is required.
 If you decide partway through your studies that the 3-3 track is no longer right for you, then simply continue on with your studies and graduate in four years.
 3-3 students must declare a major and a minor and work with an academic advisor in each department as early in their academic career as possible.
 If students pursue the Legal Studies major, then their academic minor may be in any other program.
 Visit the Legal Studies - Law School Early Admission 3-3 Major for more details.
 If students pursue a major in any program other than Legal Studies, then they must declare a Law School Early Admission (LSEA) minor, which requires these four undergraduate courses: LGST 1110 Legal Systems in American Society PHIL 1130 Logic LGST 1250 Legal Research and Writing LGST 5900 Legal Studies Practicum And LAW 9121 Contracts, to be completed by the end of the first year of law school.
 Hamline Plan Requirements In addition to completing an academic major and minor, 3-3 students must: Complete all Hamline Plan requirements and 100 semester credits.
 Complete required breadth of study credits (credits outside the major department).
 Students pursuing a Legal Studies major in three years must earn 76 breadth of study credits (though 20 of them will likely come from their academic minor).
 Those pursuing another major may count the 28 credits of their first year of law school and the 16 LSEA minor credits, so must only earn 32 additional breadth of study credits during their time in the College of Liberal Arts or School or Business.
-File an intent to graduate form by December the year before they intend to start law-school.
+Apply to graduate by December the year before they intend to start law-school.
 Admission to Law School Participation in the 3-3 program does not guarantee law-school admission.
 3-3 students must still apply for and be accepted to the law school under the same criteria as all other applicants.
 3-3 students must: Sit for the Law School Admission Test (LSAT) and complete the application process to Hamline Law School through the Law School Admission Council (LSAC) during their junior year.
 Materials and scholarship applications are also available on the LSAC website and at the law school.
 Complete and transfer back to the College of Liberal Arts or School of Business 28 credits of successful law school work with a grade of C- or better.
 All students are also strongly encouraged to meet with a member of the law-school admissions office by no later than the beginning of their Junior year.
 Continuation After the Junior Year 3-3 students earn their undergraduate degree after successful completion of 28 credits of law-school course work (C- or better grades).
 If a student is not accepted to law school after their junior year, the student may complete their undergraduate degree in the College of Liberal Arts or School of Business, possibly converting their minor to a second major.
 Transfer Students Transfer students are eligible for the 3-3 program.
 In addition to the requirements set forth above, transfer students must take a minimum of sixteen (16) credits in the major while enrolled in the College of Liberal Arts or School of Business..
 Please meet with a Legal Studies professor for assistance in planning your coursework as soon as possible.